thegamma47/DevTinder/homework.md

 - create a user schema and user model
 - create a POST/signup API to add the data to the database -push some document using API call from the PostMan

+-js. object and json object difference
+-add express.json middleware in your app
+-make your signup API dynamic to recive data from the end user